Agents of S.H.I.E.L.D. Season 4: Enter the Ghost Rider

 Quake and the Ghost Rider

 When the third season came to a close, Daisy had gone the way of Captain America as a rogue agent fighting crime and corruption without the backing of any government agency.
-The premier starts with Daisy, now using her comic book moniker as Quake, doing just that when she runs into the Ghost Rider… tearing a guy’s spine out.
+The premiere starts with Daisy, now using her comic book moniker as Quake, doing just that when she runs into the Ghost Rider… tearing a guy’s spine out.
 While Whedon claims the rider’s magical origins have nothing to do with the release of Dr. Strange in November, MCU fans know better.
-Between the Ghost Rider, Black Panther’s secret origins and Nobu/Elektra’s resurrection during the second season of Daredevil, the MCU is primed for an infusion of magical characters which are welcomed additions to a roster filled with nothing but government science projects or Inhuman origins for every super powered person in the MCU to date.
+Between the Ghost Rider, Black Panther’s secret origins and Nobu/Elektra’s resurrection during the second season of Daredevil, the MCU is primed for an infusion of magical characters which are welcomed additions to a roster filled with nothing but government science projects or Inhuman origins for every super-powered person in the MCU to date.

 The studio’s decision to use the Mexican-American Robbie Reyes version of Ghost Rider rather than Danny Ketch or Johnny Blaze was a solid choice.
-Agents of S.H.I.E.L.D. has gone out of its way to incorporate a diverse cast introducing different Hispanic characters from various cultural backgrounds, such as the Columbian Yo-Yo, and let’s face it, the farther Marvel can get from evoking memories of the failed Nicholas Cage flicks, the better.
-Reyes use of a modified 69 Charger rather than a motorcycle also opens the door for what will most likely be some hilarious moments between him and Coulson betting on Lola vs the Ghost Charger in a drag race.
+Agents of S.H.I.E.L.D. has gone out of its way to incorporate a diverse cast introducing different Hispanic characters from various cultural backgrounds, such as the Columbian Yo-Yo, and let’s face it; the farther Marvel can get from evoking memories of the failed Nicholas Cage flicks, the better.
+Reyes use of a modified 69 Charger rather than a motorcycle also opens the door for what will most likely be some hilarious moments between him and Coulson betting on Lola vs. the Ghost Charger in a drag race.

 Reyes and Quake’s shared L.A. backgrounds and initial meeting may also foreshadow a possible romance between the Inhuman heroine, who is still self destructively dealing with Spark Plug’s death, and the fiery rider who, due to the murderous nature of the spirit within him, will most likely also be in need of someone to pick him out of his inevitable emotional despair.